guidesmiths/block-sequence/README.md

 1. In a non type safe language like JavaScript frameworks such as express, and datastores such as redis return data as string.
 This causes havoc when you attempt to retrieve a record from mongo, without parsing the id first.

-2. If you only use numbers a malicious script or accidental programming mistake could burn through ids very rapidly.
+2. If you only use numbers a malicious script or programming error could burn through ids very rapidly.
 If you've prefixed your ids with a string, you can change the prefix and reset the sequence.

 ## What string format should I use?
 I use ```<system>-<entity>-<left padded sequence number>-<environment>```, i.e. if I were developing a Jobs board and wanted an id generator for vacancies in the live environment an example id would be ```jbs-vac-00070012-l```. block-sequence lets you do just this.